 With these systems in place, facilities will be able to run smoother and safer.
 They will also help improve employees’ job satisfaction and allow you to save on valuable resources like time and energy.

 Meanwhile, EMR systems and robotic surgery will change the way doctors provide treatment and how patients receive care as we know it.
-They were not invented to replace doctors, but in fact, equip them with more tools in order to save more lives.
+They were not invented to replace doctors, but they equip them with more tools to save more lives.